-Explore leaf area, evapotranspiration and temperature data using various statistical techniques to explore the relationship between deforestation and weather.
-Download the Worksheet for students, Answers for teachers and data spreadsheet.
+Explore leaf area, evapotranspiration and temperature data using various statistical techniques to explore the relationship between deforestation and weather on this resource on the RGS website.

 Ask students to write a voiceover for the film, demonstrating their understanding of the concepts involved.

 When rainforests are deforested, places downwind are left with more/ less/ the same amount of rainfall and greater/ less/ the same amount of flood risk.

 Look at www.globalforestwatch.org/map and identify a Tropical region which has experienced deforestation in the last decade.

 Look at earth.nullschool.net.
 What is the prevailing wind direction in that region?

 Using www.google.com/maps, write a paragraph explaining how you think the water cycle has been affected by deforestation for a place downwind from the rainforest region you identified.

 Having watched the animation, use https://www.globalforestwatch.org/map , http://earth.nullschool.net and https://www.google.com/maps to write a paragraph explaining how you think the water cycle has been affected by deforestation for a specific place downwind and/ or downriver from a rainforest region.